Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận09/09/2023

-The New York City medical examiner has now identified 1,649 victims, a painstaking process that relied on cutting-edge DNA sequencing techniques to examine body parts found in the rubble.
+The New York City Medical Examiner has now identified 1,649 victims, a meticulous process that relied on cutting-edge DNA sequencing techniques to examine body parts found in the rubble.

-Two more victims of the September 11 attack have been identified.
+Two more victims of the September 11 incident have been identified.

 Firefighters work at the World Trade Center towers, after the terrorist attacks in New York, September 11, 2001.
 Photo: AP

-Officials said advances in sequencing technology, including increased test sensitivity and faster turnaround times, have allowed officials to identify the victims.
+Officials say advances in sequencing technology, including increased test sensitivity and faster turnaround times, have allowed officials to identify the victims.

-Despite advances in forensics, efforts to identify 9/11 victims have slowed in recent years.
-The last identification was made in 2019.
+Despite advances in forensics, efforts to identify 9/11 victims have slowed in recent years, with the last identification made in 2019.

-More than 1,000 remains from the September 11, 2001 attacks remain unidentified and are being held at the National September 11 Memorial & Museum at the World Trade Center site.
+More than 1,000 remains from the September 11, 2001, attacks remain unidentified and are housed at the National September 11 Memorial & Museum at the World Trade Center site.

 Dr. Jason Graham, the city's chief medical examiner, said officials are committed to identifying and returning the ashes of all victims of the attack to their loved ones.